Male Pattern Baldness

 *Photos shown are non-medical hair replacement, wigs, hair extensions, and laser hair growth results for men and women’s hair loss.

 Androgenetic alopecia varies from population to population based on genetic background.
 The Norwood Classification Scale shows the prevalence of mid-frontal hair loss increases with age.
 Receding hairlines and hair thinning on the crown are usually seen in males above the ages of 25 and affect 23% as they age in years.

 Male-pattern baldness typically begins between the ages of 20 to 45 when testosterone increases, causing hair loss.
 Testosterone, a hormone that is present in high levels in males after puberty, is converted to dihydrotestosterone (DHT) by an enzyme called 5-alpha reducer.
 DHT is a potent hormone, body, and facial hair growth promoter that can adversely affect healthy hair growth.
 In men, as they age, DHT slows down the hair growth cycle.
 It weakens and causes the hair follicle to shrink & hair growth gradually decreases hair volume to complete baldness.

 Male hair loss when to contact a medical professional?

-Did you know if you see rapid hair loss, hair loss in patches, you should see a medical professional?
-See your doctor if your hair loss occurs with itching or skin irritation.
+Did you know if you see rapid hair fall, losing hair in patches, you should see a medical professional?
+See your doctor if your hair fall occurs with itching or skin irritation.
 First, check with your family doctor or internist.
 A dermatologist will treat skin infections that cause hair loss.
 It may be necessary for you to see an endocrinologist for hormone imbalances, namely androgens.
 A doctor can offer medical treatment to improve the hair loss condition.
 Take the first step right NOW!